Customer feedback: Your questions answered

 Josh holds a BSc in Analytical chemistry from the University of South Wales.
 He has worked in a number of ISO:17025 accredited laboratories, holding the roles of analyst and technical analyst focusing on method development using GC–MS and LC–MS.

-Josh joined Markes in 2021 as the technical product specialist for the Sampling Technologies business unit.
-His role involves the development and validation of sampling products before release to market.
+Josh joined Markes as technical product specialist for the Sampling Technologies business unit.
+His role involves the development and validation of sampling products before release.
 The technical product specialist role also sees Josh provide technical support to customers who require help with Markes sampling products.

 Nick Bukowski started his mass spectrometry ('MS') career with the VG manufacturing group of companies.
 He held numerous MS roles including applications lab manager leading up to the company’s transition to Thermo Finnigan.